Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 * **Delete** a user by clicking the trash can icon on the row.
 This action is also available in the lower-left corner of the Edit User page when viewing the details of a user.
 Once the action is confirmed, the user is removed and no longer has access to the organization.

 ## User Roles
-There are several different roles that an administrator can assign to users within an organization.
+There are several roles that an administrator can assign to users within an organization.
 By default, the user doesn't possess any roles.
 If no role is assigned to a user for any or all applications, the user has no access to those applications.

-### No Access
-A user with the No Access role can access the user interface, but has no access to the application(s) that the administrator chose to block.

-### View
-A View user can access the user interface and browse the organization's applications in Read-Only mode.
-The View user can't perform edits to traces or the application.

-### Edit
-An Edit user has all the rights of the view user plus the ability to edit information about traces, such as updating triage status and making notes.

-### Rules Admin
-A rules administrator has all the privileges of the Edit user plus the ability to manage rule information at the organizational level.
-This includes tasks such as adding validation and sanitization methods, and adding organization guidance and references to existing rules.

-### Administrator
-An Organization Administrator is responsible for overall management of the organization within Contrast.
-This user can add and delete users, update the configuration settings for an organization and make purchases (SaaS Only).

-### API-Only Users
+To learn more about each role, go to the [System, Organization and Application Roles](admin-manageorgsroleperm.html#roles) article.

-An API-Only user can access Contrast's REST API, but not log in to the user interface.
-Contrast does not recommend creating administrator API accounts.
+> **Note:** API-Only users can access Contrast's REST API, but can't log in to the user interface.
+Contrast doesn't recommend the creation of administrator API accounts.